rekalogika/domain-event-src/packages/domain-event/README.md

 * Works out of the box.
 No configuration is required for basic features.
 * Simple, unopinionated architecture.
 Uses plain event objects, and doesn't require much from your domain entities.
-* Uses standard Symfony's event dispatcher, with the same dispatching semantics & listener registrations.
+* Uses standard Symfony's EventDispatcher, with the same dispatching semantics & listener registrations.
 * Transaction support.
 * Works with multiple entity managers.
-* Transactional outbox pattern support.
+* Multiple events considered identical are dispatched only once.
 * Four listening strategies: immediate, pre-flush, post-flush, and event bus.
-* Multiple events considered identical are dispatched only once.
+* Uses Symfony Messenger as the event bus implementation.
+* Utilizes the transactional outbox pattern when publishing events to the event bus to guarantee consistency and delivery.
+* Utilizes Symfony Scheduler to relay undelivered events to the event bus.
 * Does not require you to change how you work with entities.
 * Should work everywhere without any change: in controllers, message handlers, command line, etc.